Ladvace/WiseMan-DiscordBot/README.md

 - **github** - It shows you the github repo link.
 - **help** - It shows you all the commands.
 - **poll** - It allows you to make a poll.
-- **setPrefix** - It allows you to set a new prefix for your server..
+- **setPrefix** - It allows you to set a new prefix for your server.
+- **setNotificationChannel** - It allows you to set a new text channel where the notification will be sent.

 ## Steps ▶️